avored/avored-rust-cms/README.md

     git clone https://github.com/avored/avored-rust-cms.git
     cd avored-cms
-    cp .env.example .env    //Basically copy the .env.example file to .env
+    cp .env .env.dev    //Basically copy the .env.example file to .env

-Set up your `.env` file you can rename the existing `.env.example` file make sure the database username and password setup correctly.
+Set up your `.env.dev` file you can rename the existing `.env.prod` file make sure the database folder name, password salt, jwt secret setup properly random string and smtp information setup right if you wanted to use the forgot password feature(optional) NOTE: for local dev smtp info can be ignored.

 ### Start your application backend
     cargo run